-Mike's environmental practice includes counseling on environmental permits and compliance, developing internal compliance policies, negotiating consent decrees and conducting administrative proceedings before state and federal agencies, involving air and water quality, hazardous wastes and materials, toxic substances, radioactive materials, underground storage tanks, NEPA, endangered species and migratory birds.
+Mike's environmental practice includes counseling on environmental permits and compliance, developing internal compliance policies, negotiating consent decrees and conducting administrative proceedings before state and federal agencies that have involved air and water quality, hazardous wastes and materials, toxic substances, radioactive materials, underground storage tanks, NEPA, endangered species and migratory birds.
 In Magnesium Corp. of Am. v.
 Air Quality Bd., 941 P.2d 653 (UT 1997), Mike successfully challenged an enforcement action by the Utah Air Quality Board seeking substantial penalties for excess emissions from equipment breakdown.
 On behalf of an interstate natural gas pipeline company, Mike negotiated an Administrative Order on Consent under CERCLA with EPA to allow the company to proceed with scheduled construction of its pipeline through an area contaminated from historic mining.

-Mike works closely with the Firm's real estate and corporate attorneys advising clients on environmental risks and liabilities in acquisitions, mergers and real estate transactions, including acquisitions of industrial brownfield sites for commercial and residential development.
+Mike works closely with the firm's real estate and corporate attorneys advising clients on environmental risks and liabilities in acquisitions, mergers and real estate transactions, including acquisitions of industrial brownfield sites for commercial and residential development.
 He assisted a client in its acquisition of a large lead-arsenic smelter site undergoing CERCLA remediation, negotiating agreements with state and federal agencies to allow the client to purchase and develop the smelter site as a regional medical center without liability for environmental response costs or natural resource damages.

 Mike's natural resource practice focuses on public lands, mining, oil and gas, and water rights.
 In Hegarty v.
 Bd. of Oil, Gas, & Mining, Dep't of Natural Res., 2002 UT 82, Mike obtained a significant ruling on spacing under the Utah Oil and Gas Conservation Act.

-Mike represents Indian Tribes on various public land and environmental matters and obtained an important ruling against the Department of the Interior in Skull Valley Band of Goshutes and Private Fuel Storage v.
+Mike represents Indian Tribes on public land and environmental matters and obtained an important ruling against the Department of the Interior in Skull Valley Band of Goshutes and Private Fuel Storage v.
 Davis, 728 F. Supp.
 2d 1287 (D. Utah 2010).